xcart/xcart-docs/_pages/kb_en/modules/recaptcha.md

 order: 131
 published: true
 ---
-[Google reCAPTCHA module](https://market.x-cart.com/addons/google-recaptcha.html "Google reCAPTCHA ") uses the free Google reCAPTCHA service to protect your shop from robots creating fake user accounts and sending SPAM through your site.
+The addon [Google reCAPTCHA](https://market.x-cart.com/addons/google-recaptcha.html "Google reCAPTCHA ") for X-Cart 5 uses the free Google reCAPTCHA service to protect your shop from robots creating fake user accounts and sending SPAM through your site.

-The module integrates with the advanced version of the API that displays a simple "I'm not a robot" checkbox instead of asking users to enter a complex mix of digits and letters.
+The addon integrates with the advanced version of the API that displays a simple "I'm not a robot" checkbox instead of asking users to enter a complex mix of digits and letters.

-To start using the module make sure it's installed and enabled as described in {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.
+To start using the addon, make sure it's installed and enabled as described in {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.

-Then sign up for a [free Google reCAPTCHA account](https://www.google.com/recaptcha/admin#list "Google reCAPTCHA "), to get your site key and secure key that you'll need to specify dirung the module configuration.
+Then sign up for a [free Google reCAPTCHA account](https://www.google.com/recaptcha/admin#list "Google reCAPTCHA "), to get your site key and secure key that you will need to specify during the addon configuration.

-To configure the module open the module settings page:
+To configure the addon, open the addon settings page:

 ![gre-installed.png]({{site.baseurl}}/attachments/ref_4S6YEcnH/gre-installed.png)